bool3max/dots/README.md

 Colors in sway and swaybar are also based off of Spacegray.vim.

+# Icons

+Some of the config files reference FontAwesome icons, so you might see squares instead of icons if you don't have that particular font available.

 ---

 Many of these configs reference external scripts that aren't a part of this repo.
 If you plan on using any of the dotfiles, remove those references.